 Sign up here for a 14-Day Free Trial!

-Introduction to Kafka Big Data Function
+Introduction to Apache Kafka Big Data Function

 Kafka is a stream-processing platform that ingests huge real-time data feeds and publishes them to subscribers in a distributed, elastic, fault-tolerant, and secure manner.
 Kafka can be easily deployed on infrastructures starting from bare metal to docker containers.